105 Health and Medical – General

 A gallery of illustrations related to genetic conditions.

-JHSPH Open Images (CC BY-NC-SA) by various.
+JHSPH Open Images by various (CC BY-NC-SA).

 A collection of open images organized by subjects relating to public health.